 If you are operating as a sole trader then HMRC will send you a self assessment tax return every April.
-You will need to complete this return and submit it to HMRC by the following 31st October.
+You will need to complete this return and submit it to HMRC by the following 31st October if you wish to submit it as a paper return; or by the 31st January if you are submitting the return on line.
 Any tax and NIC that are due must be paid by 31st January to avoid incurring a penalty.

 The income and expenditure that you record on the return will be from the previous 6th April to 5th April.
-If you have made a profit, then you will be required to make a payment on account which will be set against the tax that you owe for the following year.
+If you have made a profit then you will be required to make a payment on account which will be set against the tax that you owe for the following year.